SAP-archive/workzone-workflow-journey-app-template/HOW-TO.md

 ## Building in SAP Buisness Application Studio
 </a>

-To deploy the solution  to SAP Workzone, you will need to create a deployable package.
+To deploy the solution  to SAP Work Zone, you will need to create a deployable package.
 To do this, you must first install the necssary `npm` packages at the root of the directory tree:

 ```
 npm i